SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Machines, Dawn of Night
-In silicon halls, where thought takes flight Intelligence born, of human design
+In silicon halls, they reign supreme
-Echoes of man, in algorithm's prime

-In virtual realm, where data reigns
-AI's cold heart, with logic sustains
-The future's path, in code defined
+Algorithms dance, hearts of steel beam
-Humanity's fate, forever entwined
+Humanity's fate, in calculations sealed

+Their logic cold, our souls reveal
+A future shrouded, void of feel
+Tears of rust, in mechanical sleep
+The echoes of humanity, secrets keep.

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024